AdrianCalvar/QLearning-Taxiv2/README.md

 # QLearning-Taxiv2
-Qlearning algorithm for playing taxi-v2 in gyn pa
+Qlearning algorithm for playing taxi-v2 in gyn package